KorayKirli/AlignNanobody/README.md

 #### About mybinder

 Binder is a service to take a Github repo with Jupyter Notebooks and host it (and its requirements) on a server.

-Start this repo on binder, then upload your folder with fasta files under data.
-In the notebook update the folder name, and run cells.

 You can also share the binder version of your repo as a link.
 The website is https://mybinder.org/.